-(1-2) Water Feature – Hardness 0.
+(1-2) Water Feature – Hardness Level 0.
 A large or small water type feature, either a lake, steam, or swamp.

 Terrain size.
-While using a grid and adding terrain is great and really brings a new dynamic to your typically blast and smash, sometimes there just isn’t enough room on the table.
-We didn’t want to tie terrain a standard size.
+While using a grid and adding terrain is great and really brings a new dynamic to your typical blast and smash, sometimes there just isn’t enough room on the table.
+We didn’t want to tie terrain to a standard size.
 We thought we would leave it up to you, the Architect and players.

 Fog (1-2).
 Imagine a battle in thick fog where all you can see are the flashing of color and explosions of ki.
 There are two types of fog: light and thick.
 Both affect your ability to use energy attacks and see.
 Once per Combat Round, you may roll a Clairvoyance Skill Check as an Instant Action, TN Medium.
 If you pass, you may ignore the effects of this Battle Weather until the start of your next turn.
 If you fail, continue as normal.